threefoldfoundation/www_venturecreator/README.md

 ## Getting Started

-This repository is meant to use as a template for static sites.
+This repository is template to build a new Zola website.

 To use this repository as a template, simply: